-- 76. Determine if initial and/or supplemental incident reports generated by subordinates can be approved, based on a review of case factors such as documentation, charges, supporting evidence, etc. - 77.
-Oversee and facilitate activities of subordinates working on enforcement projects by answering questions, advising on possible course(s) of action, coordinating resources, and/or monitoring for overlapping/ conflicting actions. - 78.
-Determine availability of personnel, resources, and equipment from other units to assist in an investigative operation by contacting appropriate persons in chain of command. - 79.
-Organize teams and identify resources, when needed for special investigative or enforcement projects.

-- Review subordinate's conclusions and recommendations regarding disposition of a case(s) based on case elements, such as evidence gathered, available witnesses, DA recommendations, etc. - 81.
-Confer with subordinate regarding how to proceed on a case, considering areas such as things which might have been overlooked, DA recommendations, sensitivity of investigation, alternative avenues of investigation, etc. - 82.
-Determine whether a case merits further investigation based upon an evaluation of information, such as inspector's findings, District Attorney's opinion, community concern, available technological or other resources to pursue the investigation, etc. - 83.
-Establish criteria for case assignment within unit based on factors, such as available personnel, volume of cases, solvability factors, specialties of personnel, call-out criteria, etc. - 84.
-Confer with District Attorney concerning issues such as what should be done on a case to increase likelihood of successful prosecution of the case.
+- 76. Determine if initial and/or supplemental incident reports generated by subordinates can should be approved, based on a review of case factors such as documentation, charges, supporting evidence, etc. - 77.
+Oversee and facilitate activities of subordinates working on enforcement projects by answering questions, advising on possible course(s) of action, coordinating resources, and/or monitoring for overlapping/ conflicting actions. - 78.•Determine availability of personnel, resources, and equipment from other units to assist in an investigative operation by contacting appropriate persons in chain of command. - 79.•Organize teams and identify resources, when needed for special investigative or enforcement efforts projects. - 80.
+Review subordinate's conclusions and recommendations regarding disposition of a case(s) based on case elements, such as evidence gathered, available witnesses, DA recommendations, etc. - 81.
+Confer with subordinate personnel regarding how to proceed on a case, considering areas such as things which might have been overlooked, DA recommendations, sensitivity of investigation, alternative avenues of investigation, etc. - 82.
+Determine whether a case merits further investigation based upon an evaluation of information, such as inspector's investigator's findings, District Attorney's opinion, community concern, available technological or other resources to pursue the investigation, etc. - 83.• Establish criteria for case assignment within unit based on factors, such as available personnel, volume of cases, solvability factors, specialties of personnel, call-out criteria, etc. - 84.•Confer with District Attorney concerning issues such as what should be done on a case to increase likelihood of successful prosecution of the case. - •Explain status of case in response to a citizen's query by outlining probable upcoming steps in the investigative process or why case will not be pursued further.